vda-lab/data-management/pages/nosql/document-databases-introduction.md

 {% endhighlight %}
 Notice that in the document for a house (`id` of 5), there is no mention of `primary_of_secondary` because it is not relevant as it is for a hotel.

-## Nomenclature

-The way that things are named in document stores is a bit different than in RDBMS, but in general a _collection_ in a document store corresponds to a _table_ in a RDBMS, and a _document_ corresponds to a _row_.

 {% include custom/series_nosql_next.html %}